wanderingcoderr/api/README.md

 ## Contribution

 - **Development** - We welcome enhancement pull requests and help with solving issues.
-- **Data Operations** - To ensure valid data, active and interested volunteeres from the [community Telegram](https://telegra.ph/CoVID-19--India-Ops-03-24) will be invited to a dedicated data team.
 - **Crowdsource** - Help us collect real-time reliable information coming from different states by reporting via [community Telegram](https://telegra.ph/CoVID-19--India-Ops-03-24).

 ## FAQ